gautada/certbot/README.md

 # certbot
-Not sure I need something as complex as cert-manager
+Not sure I need something as complex as cert-manager.
+This is an opionated certbot implementation.
+This should conned to LEt's Encrypt ACME and generate a signed certificate set via DNS validation.
+Then finally, update the k8s cluster with the updated `tls-crts`.

 ## Certbot Authentication Hooks